mglantz/ssh-rbr50/README.md

 ```
 After this has been done once, SSH will start up automatically at reboot of your system.
 If you do a factory reset, these changes will be erased.

+Be patient, it takes a couple of minutes before 1) your system boots 2) the SSH server launches.

 # NOTE: Changing your passwords in the future
 Please note, when you have first run the ``start_ssh`` script - the ``admin`` and ``root`` password becomes permanent and will reset at reboot of your device if you change them.